Bankside at Colliers Yard

-Bankside at Colliers Yard is a residential high-rise building in the Greengate area of Salford, Greater Manchester, England.
-At 129 m and 43 storeys, it is the third-tallest building in Salford and the 13th-tallest building in Greater Manchester as of October 2025.
-It was designed by Denton Corker Marshall.
+Bankside at Colliers Yard is a residential high-rise building on Bankside Boulevard in the Greengate area of Salford, England.
+At 129 m and 43 storeys, it is the third-tallest building in Salford and the 16th-tallest in Greater Manchester as of June 2026.
+It was designed by Denton Corker Marshall, and constructed between 2022 and 2025.

 The building is part of developer Renaker's Greengate masterplan called Colliers Yard, which consists of three adjacent towers, the others being Cortland which was completed in 2023, and Parkside which was granted planning permission in March 2023.

 History

 Planning

 A hybrid planning application, which included the tower ultimately named Bankside at Colliers Yard, was submitted to Salford City Council in 2019, with reserved matters consent obtained in March 2022.

 Construction

 Construction of Bankside at Colliers Yard commenced in March 2022 and completed in 2025.
 The tower contains 444 apartments.